-Whether floppy, upright, mismatched, or bat-like, our dogs’ ears are part of what makes them unique and adorable!
+Whether floppy, upright, mismatched, or bat-like, our dogs’ ears are part of what makes them unique and adorable.
 While they are expressive enough to tell us how dogs feel, ears can’t always tell us when they are fighting an infection.
 Ear infections in dogs are more common than you might think.
-Though easily preventable, ear infections are the second most common reason for vet visit for dogs!
+Though easily preventable, ear infections are the second most common reason for dog vet visits.

-If you don’t know about ear infections, now is the time to learn!
-Springtime is a common time for ear infections to crop up.
-Rainy days, increased allergens, springtime baths, and trips to the lake all contribute to a higher incidence.
-Warmer temperatures and humid weather also make perfect breeding ground for ear infections.
+Springtime is a common time for canine ear infections to crop up, especially otitis externa or infections involving the exterior aural (ear) anatomy.
+Rainy days, increased allergens, springtime baths, and trips to the lake all contribute to a higher incidence of ear infections in dogs.
+Warmer temperatures and humid weather are also the perfect breeding ground for ear infections.

 What Causes Dog Ear Infections

 Infections can occur in the inner (interna), middle (media), or outer (externa) ear.
-Cause and ear “style” play a role in the type of ear infection.
-Most ear infections in adult dogs are caused by bacteria and yeast growth which results in inflammation, infection, and pain.
-Puppies can also experience ear infections, but puppy ear infections are typically due to mites.
+Cause and ear “style” (short, cropped, pendulous) typically play a role in the type of infection contracted by your dog.
+Most ear infections in adult dogs are caused by bacteria and yeast growth, which result in inflammation, infection, and pain.
+Puppies can also experience ear infections, but puppy ear infections are typically due to mites or are related to growth.
 It’s less common for adult dogs to develop ear infections from mites.

 Dog Ear Infection Symptoms

 Symptoms of an ear infection can range from subtle to dramatic depending on the location and the severity.
 The most common sign of an ear infection is incessant scratching and head shaking.
-Once the infection has progressed, there is often a distinct odor that anyone who has ever had a dog with ear infections would recognize!
+Once the infection has progressed, there is often a distinct accompanying odor that most dog owners with ear infection experience will immediately recognize.

 Common symptoms include: